emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 --- abstract

 This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm.
 GCM-SST can be used with any keystream generator, not just 128-bit block ciphers.
 The main differences from GCM are the use of an additional subkey Q, the derivation of fresh subkeys H and Q for each nonce, and the replacement of the GHASH function with the POLYVAL function from AES-GCM-SIV.
 This enables short tags with forgery probabilities close to ideal.
 There is strong industry interest in fast encryption with secure short tags.
-This document also registers several instances of Advanced Encryption Standard (AES) and Rijndael in GCM-SST mode.
+This document also registers several instances of GCM-SST using Advanced Encryption Standard (AES) and Rijndael-256-256 in counter mode as keystream generators.

 --- middle